 Photo courtesy of the Greater Milwaukee Foundation.

-Profile written by Molly J. Nortman, student coordinator, Wisconsin Women Making History project.
+Profile written by Emma McClure and Molly J. Nortman, both former student coordinators for the Wisconsin Women Making History project.